By Jean McGianni Celestin

 For many of us, the verdict rendered in George Zimmerman’s trial reiterated what we already knew, but didn’t want to hear again.
 It reinforced the cold, hard truth that black people’s lives―even an innocent 17 year old’s―are impermanent in the eyes of American society.

 In almost every corner across this country, blacks are hunted daily by law enforcement and citizens armed with white privilege.
 They are subject to enquiry at every turn.
 And while institutional warranties like the Stand Your Ground statute Zimmerman invoked as his defense for killing Martin, and the NYPD’s Stop-Question-and-Frisk Program are becoming hot-button issues, America’s “Stop-and-Kill” culture against blacks has been around for centuries.

 In the aftermath of Martin’s death, many placed their hopes for justice in the hands of a justice system that has historically justified white vigilantism against blacks.
 More than any other group we should’ve known better it seems, yet we rallied and pled for an investigation into Zimmerman’s actions in the spirit of fairness and equality.

 Sanford, Fla., the site of the teen’s death, became the scene of all sorts of civil rights marches.

-But it also clouded our perception of reality and made us believe that justice for a dead, innocent black boy was possible in a society that hunts his kind with proclivity.
+The emotionalism created by this tragedy riled all of us.
+The absurdity of Zimmerman’s altering accounts to Sanford Police, the inconsistencies, the sense of entitlement and lack of remorse he displayed made us angry; and, rightfully so.
+But it also clouded our perception of reality and made us believe that restitution for a dead black boy was possible in a society that hunts his kind with proclivity.

 The Fear of Black Skin